Healthdirect Free Australian health advice you can count on.

 Research shows allergen immunotherapy can reduce the chance of someone having a severe reaction to stinging insects from about 6 in 10 to less than 1 in 10.

-Almost everyone with allergic rhinitis will have a significant improvement in their symptoms (blocked or runny nose, sneezing, and itching) and enjoy a better quality of life after allergen immunotherapy.
+Almost everyone with hay fever who has immunotherapy will have improvement in their symptoms.
+Most people also experience a better quality of life after allergen immunotherapy.

-Allergen immunotherapy has also been shown to have lasting benefits for asthma — as long as you know which allergen is responsible for your asthma symptoms.
-It can also prevent children with allergic rhinitis from developing asthma.
+Allergen immunotherapy can have lasting benefits for asthma, if you can identify the allergen responsible for your asthma symptoms.
+It can also prevent children with hay fever from developing asthma.

 What are the risks of allergen immunotherapy?

-If you have sublingual immunotherapy, you may have minor swelling or itching inside your mouth, or an upset stomach.
-Serious side effects are very rare.
+If you have sublingual immunotherapy, you may have a small amount of swelling or itching inside your mouth, or diarrhoea.
+Serious side effects are rare.

 Resources and support

-For more information, visit the Australasian Society of Clinical Immunology and Allergy (ASCIA) website.
+For more information about how allergen immunotherapy works, when it is recommended and how it is given, visit the Australasian Society of Clinical Immunology and Allergy (ASCIA) website.

 Learn more here about the development and quality assurance of healthdirect content.